 The level of the sea rises and falls about twice every day.
 We call these changes tides.

-The tides are also changed a bit by the gravitational pull of the Sun.
+The tides on Earth are mainly caused by the gravitational pull of the Moon, but they are also changed a bit by the gravitational pull of the Sun.
 When the Sun and Moon are working together, the tides are particularly high, and are known as Spring tides.
 This happens at the full and new moon.

 Tides Demonstration (Age 11+)